Do Go On - 400 - The Millennium Dome Heist

 Giggling like idiots.

-So Willie Cockram had heat surfed time for ram raiding.
+So Willie Cockram had

 I mean, that is nominative determinism.

-Honestly, you shouldn't even go to jail if that is your name.
+go to jail if that is your name.

-He's doing what he's born to do.
+born to do.
 And handling stolen goods.

-In September of 2000, the team identified three of the suspected robbers,
+the team identified three of the

-Lee Wenham, Ray Bettson and Willie Cockram, visiting the Millennium Dome.
+Willie Cockram visiting the Millennium Dome.

-Filming it, documenting the memories.
+filming it, documenting the memories.

 Come on.

-They go a few times and that surveillance on the men
+They go a few times.

-was significantly increased and the dome was placed under close watch.
+and the dome was placed under close watch.

 In fact, the first time Lee went and visited the dome,